ktor-doc-jp/ktor-doc-jp/kotlinx/5io.md

 [kotlinx.atomicfu]: /kotlinx/atomicfu.html
 [kotlinx.coroutines]: /kotlinx/coroutines.html

-Kotlin provides two killer features: multiplatform projects (including common projects) and coroutines.
-But multiplatform doesn’t provide any special functionality, only let’s you to use the exposed APIs from each platform.
-And coroutines are low-level too.

-This project exposes common functionality for doing I/O in a way that works in all the targets and uses coroutines to expose a non-blocking API that can be written as plain synchronous code easily.
+This project exposes common functionality for doing I/O in a way that works in all the targets and uses coroutines to expose a non-blocking API that can be written as plain linear code easily.

-Kotlinx-io is OpenSource and you can find it at GitHub: <https://github.com/Kotlin/kotlinx-io>
+`kotlinx-io` is OpenSource and you can find it at GitHub: <https://github.com/Kotlin/kotlinx-io>

 ## Encoding:
 * [Charset](/kotlinx/io/encoding/charset.html) - Decoding/encoding Strings from/to ByteArrays.